scipy-conference/scipy_proceedings/papers/jean-luc_stevens/jean_luc_stevens.rst

 dimensionality by interacting with the plots using various widgets.

-In HoloViews, we solve this problem with composable data structures that embed homogeneous collections of ``Element`` objects in any arbitrarily dimensioned space.
+In HoloViews, we solve this problem with composable data structures that embed collections of ``Element`` objects in any arbitrarily dimensioned space.
 Fundamentally, this set of data structures (subclasses of ``NdMapping``) are multi-dimensional dictionaries that allow the user to declare the dimensionality of the space via a list of key dimensions (``kdims``).
-The multi-dimensional location of the items held by the dictionary are defined by tuples, where the values in the tuple match the declared key dimensions by position.
-In addition to regular Python dictionary indexing semantics, these data structures also support slicing semantics to select precisely the subregion of the continuous multi-dimensional space that the user wants to explore.

-The full list of currently supported ``NdMapping`` classes includes:
+The list of supported ``NdMapping`` classes includes:

 * ``HoloMaps``: The most flexible high-dimensional data structure in HoloViews, allowing ``Element`` instances to be embedded in an